-Moving cultural buildings and preparations for new construction are usually on the agenda for Tjabba Nordanfjäll, senior project manager at the urban transformation unit in Kiruna.
-But in order for projects like this to be a success, it is vital to get the project group to feel a sense of participation and to work towards the same end result.
-Communication is everything.
+The relocation of buildings and preparations for new construction are usually on the agenda of Tjabba Nordanfjäll, Senior Project Manager at the urban transformation unit in Kiruna.
+But in order to succeed with such projects, it is essential to make the project team feel involved and work in the same direction.
+Communication is vital.

 How did you end up at LKAB?

-“The implementation of the urban transformation projects in Kiruna required expertise within GIS and map-making, among other areas.
-I possessed those skills and so I started working for LKAB as a consultant.
-Subsequently I applied for a job as a project manager at LKAB and have been doing that job since 2011.”
+When the urban transformation projects took off in Kiruna, competence was needed in areas such as GIS and map production.
+I had that competence and started working as a consultant for LKAB.
+Then I applied for a job as project manager at LKAB and have worked here since 2011.

-What do you like about working at LKAB?
+What do you think about working at LKAB?

-What do LKAB’s values Committed, Innovative, Responsible mean for you?
+What does LKAB's values (Committed, Innovative, Responsible) mean to you?

-“Because I want to remain part of the urban transformation, I definitely intend to continue as a senior project manager within this field.
-It’s perfect for me.”
+Since I want to be part of the urban transformation, I definitely see that I will continue as a senior project manager in this area.
+This is perfect for me.

 Name: Tjabba Nordanfjäll

-Profession: Senior project manager at the Urban Transformation unit
+Occupation: Senior Project Manager at the Urban Transformation Unit

-Best qualities: Good at engaging a group and getting them to work towards the same end result.
+Best Features: Good at engaging and getting a group to work towards the same goal.
 Good listener.
-Spread joy.
+Spreader of joy.